About the rights and the philosophy of PANArt

 The path wages through forming, smoothing, compressing and stretching the material.
 The results are sound vessels with resonance opening and inward directed neck that allows new musical art forms.

-The design of the Hang sculptures build through the years 2000 – 2009 is not protected, but the design of the Free Integral Hang of 2009 is a registered design.
-PANArt has renounced though to claim its rights for this design from the handpan builders.
+The design of the Hang sculptures build through the years 2000 – 2009 is not registered, but the design of the Free Integral Hang of 2009 is a registered design.

 In only one case this led to a trial, held at a Swiss court.
 The subject was the copyright law which is handled in a much more stringent way in Switzerland than in other countries.
 The outcome of this trial with EchoSoundsculpture GmbH, the producer of the Asachan handpans, was a settlement.
 EchoSoundsculpture had to change the appearance of the domes in the tone fields and the resonance hole of his Asachan handpans in order to prevent confusion with the Hang sculpture.